 Step 2: Identify your scholarship requirements

 - Start your applications ASAP.
-It never hurts to give yourself as much time as possible to apply for scholarships.
-This will give you some wiggle room to gather all your submission materials together.
+Giving yourself as much time as possible to apply will give you some wiggle room to get all your submission materials together.
 This is especially important if you need to request your transcript or get a letter of recommendation.
-Remember that physical transcripts can take several days to process, and electronic transcripts often take one to two days as well.
-For letters of recommendation, you need to give your recommender plenty of time to craft the letter for you, since they’re taking time out of their schedule to help you.
+Physical transcripts can take several days to process, and electronic transcripts often take one to two days as well.
+For letters of recommendation, you need to give your recommender plenty of time to craft the letter for you since they’re taking time out of their schedule to help you.

 Step 3: Write a scholarship essay

 Many scholarships require applicants to write an essay responding to a specific prompt.
-This can be the most important and the most time-consuming part of the application process, so make sure you give yourself plenty of time to write it.
-Need to know where to start?
-Look no further.
+This can be the most important and time-consuming part of the process, so make sure you give yourself plenty of time to write it.
+Here’s how you can start.

-- Be yourself & be original.
+- Be yourself.
 Write as though you’re talking to a friend.
-Being authentic and original is the key to writing a great scholarship essay.
+Being original and true to you is the key to writing a great scholarship essay.
 Readers will be able to tell when you’re not being genuine.

 - Be clear.
-You don’t want to leave your reader guessing—state why you deserve to win the scholarship and give honest reasons to support it.
+Don’t leave your reader guessing—state why you deserve to win the scholarship and give honest reasons to support it.

 - Share your essay with others for feedback.
 It’s always good to have a second (or third or fourth) pair of eyes on your essay before you submit it.
 Your friends, family members, and teachers know you best, and they’ll be more honest with you than anyone.
 Their feedback could help you make your essay even better!

 - Edit more than once.
-You’ll want your scholarship essay to be top-tier in terms of quality.
 Make sure your work has been proofread for grammar, punctuation, and clarity.
-Cut out any unnecessary words or phrases.
-Pay attention to word and character counts—they may not seem like a big deal, but you should stick to the parameters the scholarship sponsor has asked for.
+Cut out unnecessary words or phrases.
+Pay attention to word and character counts—some scholarships may have parameters around them.
 Make sure you’ve fully answered the prompt.